nuraulaola/nuraulaola/README.md

 ## Collaborate on My Learning Journey

-🤝 Join me on [DataLemur](https://datalemur.com?referralCode=fJ59mQe6) and [LeetCode](https://leetcode.com/) to be a part of this learning journey together.
+🤝 Join me on [DataLemur Discussions](https://github.com/nuraulaola/DataLemur-Solutions/discussions) and [LeetCode Discussions](https://github.com/nuraulaola/LeetCode-Solutions/discussions) to be a part of this learning journey together.
 Let's collaborate and learn from each other!

 ## Connect With Me